wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 ---
-title: Hello Wavefront!
+title: Integrations Tutorial
 keywords:
 tags: [tutorials]
 sidebar: doc_sidebar
 permalink: hello_wavefront_aws_tutorial.html
-summary: Get data from a Windows host or Amazon Web Services.
+summary: Get data from Amazon Web Services or a Windows host.
 ---

 In this tutorial, you'll learn how to:
-1. Log in to Tanzu Observability by Wavefront.
+1. Log in to the product.
 2. Send data from applications and services that run on your AWS account.
 3. Visualize data with preconfigured dashboards and charts.